SLS Ph.D. Admissions Procedures

 Application Deadline & Areas of Special Interest for the 2025 Cohort

-Applications must be complete and received in full (including letters of recommendations, test score(s), and official transcripts) by December 6, 2024.
 If you have questions about admissions, please email the SLS Ph.D.
 Program at sls.admissions@msu.edu.
-You are welcome and encouraged to also email any of the SLS Faculty members to ask questions about their research agendas and whether they plan to accept new advisees in Fall 2025.
+You are welcome and encouraged to also email any of the SLS Faculty members to ask questions about their research agendas and whether they plan to accept new advisees in Fall 2026.
 The SLS Ph.D.
 Program accepts all applications for any area of study within SLA.

 Basic Requirements to be Considered for Admission to the SLS Ph.D.
 Program